 - They want to become more effective and productive.

-- They want to become more creative.
+- They want to channel their abundant creativity better.

 - They want to become more whole, contented people.